lumeland/lume.land/docs/creating-pages/tags.md

 ---
 ```

-This post has two tags, one to identify the type of page (post) and other with
+This post has two tags, one used to identify the type of page (post) and other
-the topic (ssg).
-To collect all pages tagged as `post` in the layouts, use the
+with the topic (ssg).
+To collect all pages tagged as `post` in the layouts, use
-`search` object:
+the `search` object:

 ```html
 <ul>